abarker/typped/doc/sphinx_docs/index.rst

 .. default-role:: code

 The Typped package provides a general Python framework for defining and using Pratt parsers.
-The parsed language can optionally include basic types and overloading on those types.
-Default parser methods are provided for many standard constructs (such as infix operators and ordinary function calls).
-Users can define their own custom functions or methods to allow for parsing more complicated or more specific grammatical constructs.
-An EBNF-like Python syntax is also provided, which can be used to define and implement recursive descent parsing of a grammar within the Typped framework and (integrated with Pratt parsing).
+The parsed language can optionally include basic types, and overloading on those types is allowed.
+Default parser methods are provided for many standard constructs such as, for example, infix operators and ordinary function calls.
+Users can define their own customized functions or methods in order to parse more-complicated or more-specific grammatical constructs.
+An EBNF-like Python syntax is also provided, which can be used to define and implement recursive descent parsing of a grammar within the Typped framework (and integrated with Pratt parsing).

 Although the framework is general, the package was originally designed to parse logic languages and mathematical languages.
 Because it is based on Pratt parsing it is especially good at parsing expression languages or sublanguages which have various operators at different precedences.
 The parser can be modified on-the-fly, so the parsed languages can be fully dynamic.
-Since the package is written in pure Python it is probably not the best choice if speed is a crucial factor.
+Pratt parsing tends to be fairly efficient in this context, but the package is written in pure Python so it is probably not the best choice if parsing speed is a crucial factor.

 .. warning::

    This is alpha-level software.
 Many features are only partially implemented, and the documentation is incomplete.
-The user API can still change, though probably in minor ways.
+The user API can still change --- probably in minor ways but not necessarily.

 Installation
 ============